Air Conditioner Repair Checklist

 - Shut off the electrical current completely at the breaker or external switch.

 - Remove plant debris around the equipment.
 Once you’ve removed bigger refuse within a two-foot space, you can use a paint brush or vacuum to slowly remove dust from the unit’s fins.
-Bent fins can also affect effectiveness, so you can attempt to adjust them with a small knife.
+Bent fins can also affect effectiveness.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the system.
 Be careful to avoid getting liquid on the fan motor.